AkankshaJojy/Detection-of-Counterfeit-Shoes-/README.md

 # Detection-of-Counterfeit-Shoes-
-The main objective is to design and develop a Deep Learning model  capable of accurately distinguishing between genuine and counterfeit shoes based on visual features  captured in images
+The main objective is to design and develop a Deep Learning model  capable of accurately distinguishing between genuine and counterfeit shoes based on visual features  captured in images.The project began by curating a diverse primary dataset of shoe images, collected from various sources, including user-generated images and images scraped from online marketplaces like Amazon and Myntra.
+The images were labelled, differentiating between genuine and counterfeit shoes, forming the foundation for supervised machine learning model.By this project we make a step forward to fight against counterfeit products.
+This project can also be used in different sectors be it counterfeit money, apparels, QR codes etc.
+Author - Akanksha Jojy Jacob